IBM/pytorch-on-z/index.md

 ## Known Issues

-Not all tests for the C++ library can pass.
+Not all tests for the C++ library can pass for PyTorch version 1.8.1 and 1.8.2.

 ## How We Built These Packages